halelitzhaki/dos-and-arp-nids/README.md

 # Network Intrusion Detection System (NIDS) Using Machine Learning

 Welcome to the **Network Intrusion Detection System (NIDS) Using Machine Learning** project.
-This repository contains the implementation of a NIDS leveraging machine learning algorithms to detect and classify network intrusions effectively.
+This repository contains the implementation of a NIDS, leveraging machine learning algorithms to detect and classify Denial-of-Servie and ARP Man-in-the-Middle attacks, as a part of Network Intrusion Setection Systems.

 ## Table of Contents